stefek99/wings-integration/README.md

 }
 ```

-So we have 18 decimals, `issue` function that allows to issue new tokens, `release` function that
+So we have 18 decimals, `issue` function that allows you to issue new tokens, `release` function that
-allows to move tokens after crowdsale.
+allows you to move tokens after the crowdsale.

-And now let's start doing our crowdsale contract, we will have fixed price, 100 tokens per 1 ETH,
+And now lets start our crowdsale contract, we will have fixed price, 100 tokens per 1 ETH,
-and 100 ETH minimal goal, 1000 ETH hard cap, means our crowdsale is successful if we collect 100 ETH.
+and 100 ETH minimal goal, 1000 ETH hard cap, which means our crowdsale is successful if we collect 100 ETH.
-If we collect 1000 ETH, crowdsale closed by hard cap.
+If we collect 1000 ETH, the crowdsale closed by hard cap.

 ```cs
 pragma solidity 0.4.18;